-Join Justin Seeley for an in-depth discussion in this video Using the "Who's Viewed Your Profile" feature, part of Up and Running with LinkedIn.
+Join Justin Seeley for an in-depth discussion in this video Using the "Who's Viewed Your Profile" feature, part of Learning LinkedIn (2015).

 - Another one of my favorite features on LinkedIn is the, Who's viewed your profile feature.
 This allows you to really dig in deep on who's viewing your profile on LinkedIn.
 When you're on your home page you can actually see at the very top here, the number of people that viewed your profile in the past 90 days.
 So in this case, three people have viewed this brand new profile in the past 90 days.
 And if I wanted to, I can click on that and that's gonna take me to this page.
 Which shows you all the different people that have viewed your profile within that 90 day window.
 You can see here that Jerry Zedmore, Justin Seeley, Elaine Jackson and George Bailey have all taken a look at my profile and I'm able to see that.